 - Tease the roots of your Fiddle Leaf gently to release them and lower the plant into the pot.
 Holding it steady and straight up, fill around the gaps with the remaining soil mix.
 If you want to support any branches with a stake, install it now.

 - Fill the pot to a few inches below the rim.
 This ensures no soil spills out when watering.
 Press down gently around the base to anchor the plant in place and eliminate large air pockets.

 Water immediately after repotting, leaving the excess water to drain completely.
 Place your plant back into its previous spot as soon as possible to lessen the changes in environmental conditions and prevent shock.

 Fiddle Leaf Figs are quite temperamental and will take a while to recover after repotting.
-A few yellowing leaves, brown spots, or even dropping leaves and slow growth are normal.
+A few yellowing leaves, brown spots, or even drooping or dropping leaves and slow growth are normal.
 Avoid fertilizing to solve growth problems at this time as it will only cause more damage.
 Give your tree time to recover and it should return to normal after a few weeks.

 Repotting Fiddle Leaf Figs FAQs: